 Disclaimer - Terms of Use

-Using our blog, you agree to be bound by the following Terms of Use.
+By using our blog, you agree to be bound by the following Terms of Use.

 Not Legal Advice.
 The information contained in this blog is intended as general advice.
 Because the law is not static, and one situation may differ from the next, we cannot assume responsibility for any actions taken based on information published here.
 Be aware that the law may vary from state to state.
 Therefore, this blog cannot replace the advice of an experienced attorney.
 No attorney-client relationship is created by your access to or use of this website.
 Contacting us by email does not create an attorney-client relationship.
 If you wish to establish a professional relationship, it must be done through a mutual agreement in writing.
 Please do not send us any confidential information until an attorney-client relationship has been established.